Bored Panda works better on our iPhone app

 Image credits: usuvolleyball

-After Fleming was revealed to be born a biological male, more than a dozen female athletes, including fellow teammate Brooke Slusser, have turned against her.
+After Fleming was revealed to have been born a biological male, more than a dozen female athletes, including fellow teammate Brooke Slusser, have turned against her.

 Regarding this controversy, San Jose State issued a statement saying, “It is disappointing that our SJSU student athletes, who are in full compliance with NCAA and Mountain West rules and regulations, are being denied opportunities to compete.